 - Teacher Appreciation Give-a-way: Send the code word that I share in the episode to my email shown above.
 Note: I promise that I will share or sell your email or put you on my email list.
 I will only reply saying I got your entry, and I will email again if you are the winner.

 - The transcript for this episode is at the bottom of this page.
-(Sorry, but I deleted the code word from the transcript below.)
+(I deleted the give-a-way code word from the transcript below.)

 - Lisa’s TeacherPayTeacher Store